stm32-rs/stm32f0xx-hal/README.md

 Minimum supported Rust version
 ------------------------------

-The minimum supported Rust version at the moment is **1.39.0**.
-Older versions **may** compile, especially when some features are not used in your application.
+We have decided not to yet commit to a specific minimum supported Rust version as this HAL is still under development and committing to MSRV would be premature.
+Once the HAL stabilizes, a proper MSRV will be published.

 Changelog
 ---------